kayhhh/serenity-self/README.md

 accurate as possible - Discord hosts [official documentation][discord docs].
 If you need to be sure that some information piece is accurate, refer to their docs.

+# Fork Changes

+Changed the token check to allow user tokens to allow selfbots.

 # Example Bot